nomasters/handshake/design-docs/handshake-core.md

 				beefbeef.json.secretbox
 ```

-`global/fetch.json` is used for the background fetch jobs on ios and android.
+`global/fetch.json` is used for the background fetch jobs on IOS and Android.
 It lists endpoints to query as well as the last datestamp.
-If an endpoint has a newer date stamp than any that is listed, a local alert goes off to notify the user that there are new messages
+If an endpoint has a newer date stamp than any that is listed, a local alert goes off to notify the user that there are new messages.

 ```